paveljurca/notes/bit/test.md

 not know (at first) whether
 there's a bug in your code
 or in the test itself.

+> Testing can be used very effectively to show
+> the presence of bugs but never to show their absence.
+> *Edsger W. Dijkstra*

 Of course a `@Test` is an extra effort but it pays off in terms of thinking